James Lauderdale: The Creek War

-The Battle of New Orleans
+The Battle of Villeré's Plantation

 Although he had still not fully recovered from his injuries, Lauderdale again joined General Coffee's command in southern Louisiana to prepare for the British invasion during the War of 1812.
 After the British had taken Lake Borgne and prepared to take New Orleans, General Jackson ordered a three pronged attack on their encampment.
-Lauderdale was in Coffee's regiment near the left prong during the attack on the morning of December 23, 1814.
+Lauderdale was in Coffee's regiment near the left prong during the attack on the night of December 23, 1814.
 Lauderdale was killed in the early action of the battle.
 His body was originally buried on the battlefield, but his fellow officers and men under his command disinterred his body and reburied it in a Protestant ground in New Orleans.

 Legacy

 Lauderdale County, Alabama, Lauderdale County, Mississippi, and Lauderdale County, Tennessee are all named in his honor.
 The city of Fort Lauderdale, Florida was named after a series of forts constructed during the Second Seminole War which had been named after James Lauderdale's brother, Major William Lauderdale.